cakephp/docs/en/development/testing.rst

     Depending on your system's configuration, you may need to run the previous commands with ``sudo``

-Once PHPUnit is installed with the pear installer, you should confirm that the PHPUnit libraries are on PHP's ``include_path``.
+Once PHPUnit is installed with the PEAR installer, you should confirm that the PHPUnit libraries are on PHP's ``include_path``.
 You can do this by checking your php.ini file and making sure that the PHPUnit files are in one of the ``include_path`` directories.

-Install PHPUnit with composer
+Install PHPUnit with Composer
 -----------------------------

-To install PHPUnit with composer, add the following to you application's ``require`` section in its ``package.json``::
+To install PHPUnit with Composer, add the following to you application's ``require`` section in its ``package.json``::

     "phpunit/PHPUnit": ">=3.7.0",

-After updating your package.json, run composer again inside your application directory::
+After updating your package.json, run Composer again inside your application directory::

     $ php composer.phar install